-This model is a lower cost alternative to the ITL-M-18205.
-It is a simple apparatus, open to the atmosphere, comprising a stainless steel dewar flask filled with liquid nitrogen, a layer which houses a metallic equalizing block, and a thermometer holder.
+This Liquid Nitrogen Bath is a lower cost alternative to the ITL-M-18205.
+It is a simple apparatus, open to the atmosphere, composed of a stainless steel dewar flask filled with liquid nitrogen, a layer which houses a metallic equalizing block, and a thermometer holder.
 Lastly, a split, insulated lid reduces evaporation and permits easy addition of liquid nitrogen.

-From time to time, extra liquid nitrogen must be added, approximately every 30 minutes, to keep the dewar flask full.
+From time to time, extra liquid nitrogen must be added to the temperature calibration bath, approximately every 30 minutes, to keep the dewar flask full.

-The dewar flask has a 100mm inside diameter, and is 280mm deep.
-The standard equalizing block houses four SPRTs or industrial thermometers up to 8mm in diameter, giving ±0.002°C temperature uniformity.
+The liquid nitrogen dewar flask has a 100mm inside diameter, and is 280mm deep.
+The standard equalizing block within the temperature calibration bath houses four SPRTs or industrial thermometers up to 8mm in diameter, giving ±0.002°C temperature uniformity.

 Method of Operation